j2jun/cse15l-lab-reports/lab-report-4-week-5.md

 ```
 ```

-You will get no result because there are no files with greater than 1 Megabytes.
+You will get no result because there are no files with greater than *1 Megabytes*.
 If you want to find files with less than a certain value, then use **“-”** symbol before the size value.

 You can also search files within a size range.
-Let’s say in /biomed directory, you want to find all files between 1 byte and 1 Megabytes.
+Let’s say in /biomed directory, you want to find all files between *1 byte* and *1 Megabytes*.
 (See below code)
 ```
 $ find ./biomed -type f -size +1c -size 1M
 ```